I've prepared four easy barbecue salmon recipes for your grill each with distinctive flavors and all that can be cooked in a very short space of time.

 ………………and then for the sauces:-

-For the salmon, cut the steaks up into cubes of approximately 1 inch, brush with with olive oil and season with salt and pepper.
+For the salmon, cut the steaks up into cubes of approximately 1 inch, brush with olive oil and season with salt and pepper.
 Place the cubes in a barbecue basket and grill over hot coals for about 5 minutes, turning regularly.
 (If you are grilling the salmon as steaks then you need to allow about 6 or 7 minutes for each side of the steak.)

 If you haven't got a suitable basket then try using a Teflon barbecue fish mat, just make sure you brush it with oil before cooking and the salmon will cook beautifully without sticking and disintegrating.